WJZN: History

 Pilot's radio stations were acquired by Citadel Broadcasting in 1999 as part of its purchase of parent company Broadcasting Partners Holdings.
 In January 2003, Citadel ended WEZW's simulcast of WMME-FM and switched the station to an adult standards format, simulcast with sister station WTVL (1490 AM) in Waterville under the "Kool" branding.
 The call letters were changed to WJZN on October 14, 2004.

 Citadel merged with Cumulus Media on September 16, 2011.
 Townsquare Media acquired Cumulus' Augusta-Waterville stations in 2012.
 On July 14, 2016, WJZN split from its simulcast with WTVL and launched a classic rock format, branded as "Capital 95.9"; this followed the launch of FM translator W240DH (95.9 FM).

 On October 22, 2021, WJZN dropped the classic rock format and began stunting towards a new format to launch on Monday October 25.
 That day, the station began simulcasting a relaunched version of the alternative rock format from Portland sister station WCYY.
 WCYY's expansion, which also included WPKQ in North Conway, New Hampshire, coincided with the syndication launch of Toucher and Rich from WBZ-FM in Boston, with the WCYY stations, along with Bangor sister station WEZQ, serving as the program's first affiliates.
+On May 8, 2023, Townsquare Media filed an STA to take the station silent; it returned to the air on April 29, 2024, but again ceased operations February 12, 2025, as part of a series of closures of under-performing Townsquare Media stations.